 City of Missoula Cogeneration System Upgrades

-The City of Missoula, in its continued quest to meet the goals of their Conservation and Climate Action Plan, hired Morrison-Maierle to determine how they could turn excess methane gas into a form of energy to power the city’s Wastewater Treatment Plant (WWTP).
-The study found that installing a cogeneration system would generate electricity and useful thermal energy for the plant from the biogas that is produced as part of the solids stabilization process at the plant.
-Eager to become more efficient and provide clean energy solutions, Missoula contracted Morrison-Maierle to design and provide construction administration for the installation of a new cogeneration system at the WWTP.
+The City of Missoula hired Morrison-Maierle to study adding cogeneration equipment to the WWTP.
+A cogeneration system would generate electricity and useful thermal energy for the plant from the biogas that is produced as part of the solids stabilization process at the plant.
+As a result of this initial study, the city contracted Morrison-Maierle to design and provide construction administration for the installation of a new cogeneration system.

 Cogeneration systems are facilities that use a fuel source to generate electrical power while simultaneously providing thermal energy for process or heating loads.
 These systems are commonly referred to as combined heat and power (CHP) systems.
 The system they selected is a gas-fired, reciprocating engine style.
 A preselection process was performed to select a specific unit that the electrical and mechanical design would be based upon.
 This process entailed providing the production amount and quality of the biogas that would be used as a fuel supply to the unit.
 From that information, the supplier sized a unit that would consume the current biogas production plus allow for higher levels of gas consumption as the population base increases in the community and the biogas generated by the plant increases.